digital-blueprint/handbook/docs/frameworks/frontend/layout-switcher.md

 - switch-to-standard-layout-label	Tooltip for standard layout option
 - wide-layout-name	Label for wide layout option
 - standard-layout-name	Label for standard layout option

+If you want to add new translations and extend the webpage, please have a look at the [translation developer guide](https://handbook.digital-blueprint.org/frameworks/frontend/dev/translations/).